MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/records.md

 - You have proof of disposition when the items are deleted at the end of their retention period.

-You use [retention labels](retention.md#retention-labels) to mark content as a record.
+You use [retention labels](retention.md#retention-labels) to mark items as a record.
 You can either publish those labels so that users and administrators can manually apply them to content, or auto-apply those labels to content that you want to mark as a record.

 By using retention labels to mark content as records, you can implement a single and consistent strategy for managing records across your Microsoft 365 environment.